viamrobotics/docs/docs/how-tos/configure.md

 {{% expand "A device that can run viam-server or viam-micro-server" %}}

-See [Compatibility](/installation/#platform-requirements) for more information on if your device is suitable.
+See [`viam-server` Platform requirements](/installation/viam-server-setup/#platform-requirements) and [`viam-micro-server` Platform requirements](/installation/viam-micro-server-setup/#platform-requirements) for more information on if your device is suitable.

 {{% /expand%}}